-HCPs can directly book tickets via the calendar.
+HCPs can directly book tickets via the website.
 For some events, they can sign up for webinar broadcasts to view live or watch afterwards.

 Event speakers are all expert HCPs with a relevant and interesting topic to share.
-They received a speaking fee for appearing.
+The event information shares their bios with the audience.